-From community and staff consultation, we have identified what we consider to be the six key learners’ qualities that best reflect our vision for our students.
+From community and staff consultation, we have identified what we consider to be the five key learners’ qualities that best reflect our vision for our students.
 These are our interpretation of, and linked to the key competencies.
 Each of our learners qualities has been clearly defined and rubrics developed so that students are able to self-monitor their progress on the key competencies.

 Hampden Street Students are ……

 “Values are deeply held beliefs about what is important or desirable.
 They are expressed through the ways in which people think and act.”

 “Values are part of the everyday curriculum – encouraged, modelled, and explored.”
 The New Zealand Curriculum Ministry of Education (2007), p.9-10

 The values we live by at Hampden Street School support and confirm our school vision and are evident in the way we work with and relate to others.
 These key values represent the deeply held beliefs of how we expect all people to think and act at Hampden Street School.

 Our values are part and parcel of the teaching and learning programmes we deliver at our school.
 They are planned for, and carefully woven into the everyday life of the school; they are actively promoted and expected of all people within our school community.